sethukarthik/day-magick/README.md

 <%= day_magick %>

-Now message will be changed automatically each when the day-time get changed.
+Now message will be changed automatically change according to the time.

 And that's it!